elliek333/assessment/README.md

 Shiny Version 1.5.0

 ---------------------------------------------------
-Compatibility/Troubleshooting
+COMPATIBILITY/TROUBLESHOOTING
 ---------------------------------------------------
-Work flow is not compatible with the plyr package
+Work flow not compatible with the plyr package
 Word count addin not compatible for R Version 4.0.3 Error in dementia_grouping_questionnaire.Rmd: object 'age' not found: there is no file in the responses